grimmier378/aaparty/README.md

 ## Description:

-This script is designed to help manage AA experience for a group of characters using Actors over DanNet.
+This script is designed to help manage AA experience for a group of characters using Actors

 It will display the current Percent AA, as well as the Slider Value for AA XP Split.